lacklusterer/mtp_homework/README.md

 # Programming Assignment 1

-## Many Time Pad
+## Concept

-### General idea
+The general idea behind this assignment is as follows:
-- When 2 ciphertexts encrypted with the same stream cipher key are XORed, the key gets *cancelled* out, and the XOR of 2 plaintexts is obtained.
+- When two ciphertexts encrypted with the same stream cipher key are XORed together, the key gets cancelled out, resulting in the XOR of the two plaintexts.
-- ASCII format, when 2 of such texts are XORed, chances that 2 spaces are in the same place is low.
+- In ASCII format, when two such texts are XORed, the chances of two `space`s being in the same place are low.
-- An ASCII `space` has the value of 32, which is also the distance between a letter's uppercase and lowercase
+- An ASCII `space` has the value of 32, which is also the distance between a letter's uppercase and lowercase.
-- As such, when XORing 2 plaintexts, the case of the text is flipped where a space meets a letter
+- Therefore, when XORing two plaintexts, the case of the text is flipped where a space meets a letter.
-- We can obtain the key by XORing a ciphertext with it's corresponding plaintext, so by doing frequency analysis on the pairs of XORed ciphers, we can obtain parts of the key.
+- We can obtain the key by XORing a ciphertext with its corresponding plaintext.
+By performing frequency analysis on the pairs of XORed ciphers, we can obtain parts of the key.

-### Implementation
+## Implementation
 [Source code](./1.py)

-### Result
+## Result

 **Key:**
 ```